Br3ady/tourbot/README.md

    - This is normal for LLM responses, especially for longer messages
    - Check your internet connection

+4. **Railway deployment issues**
+   - Make sure your `ANTHROPIC_API_KEY` is set in Railway environment variables
+   - Check the deployment logs for specific errors

 ### Development Mode

-The app runs in debug mode by default.
-For production deployment:
+The app runs in production mode by default.
+For development:

-1. Set `debug=False` in `app.py`
+1. Set `debug=True` in `app.py`
-2. Use a production WSGI server like Gunicorn
-3. Configure proper environment variables
+2. Use the virtual environment setup from the original CS79 directory

 ## License